One credit hour is given for one 50-minute class per week for 14 weeks or the equivalent.

-- Complete the Leave of Absence Form available on-line or in the Registrar’s Office.
+- Complete the Leave of Absence Form available on-line and in the Start Center or Registrar’s Office.

-- Meet with representatives in the Financial Aid Office, Student Account Services, and Residence Life/Housing (if applicable).
+- Meet with representatives in the Financial Aid Office, Student Account Services, and Campus Housing (if applicable).
 Students with outstanding financial balances will be required to sign promissory notes and make adequate financial arrangements prior to taking leave.

 - Completed forms must be turned in to the Registrar’s Office to complete the leave process.

 Note: Students who are unable to apply for voluntary leave in person, may designate an individual to apply for them, provided there is a Release of Information Form (FERPA) on file for that designated individual.